ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ```

-This view identifies potential family members by grouping people with the same last names together, printing all of the names, with the last names in lowercase characters (for example, lastname keaton, firstnames (Elyse, Alex, Diane)).
-The output of the `GetText` function calls are used as arguments to the `ToLowerCase` function call to display the names in lowercase.
+This view identifies potential family members by grouping people with the same surnames together, printing all of the names, with the surnames in lowercase characters (for example, lastname keaton, firstnames (Elyse, Alex, Diane)).
+The outputs of the `GetText` function calls are used as arguments to the `ToLowerCase` function call to display the names in lowercase.
 The `scalar` function call expressions in this example are: `ToLowerCase`, `(GetText(P.lastname)`, `ToLowerCase(GetText(P.firstname))`, and `GetText(P.lastname)`.

 ### Aggregate function call

 An expression can be an aggregate function call.
 This expression type can have as arguments another expression of type column reference or type scalar function call.
-The following is an example of an aggregate function call with expression type column reference:
+The following example shows an aggregate function call with expression type column reference:

 ```
 create view CountLastNames as